For prospective students

 In the news

 The UW-Madison Master of Public Health Program has been accredited by the Council for Education in Public Health (CEPH), since 2009.
-The MPH program’s most recent accreditation site visit occurred in March 2014.
-The MPH Program was reaccredited in September 2014.
+The MPH program’s most recent accreditation site visit occurred in October 2021.